Pilz, George

 John Montgomery Davis was a charter member of the Juneau Men's Igloo.

-He married Frances Caroline Brooks, an artist, in 1892.
-They built the Davis House on Sixth Street and helped build parts of Seward and Sixth Streets near their home.
+In 1892, he married Frances Caroline Brooks, an artist.
+The couple built the Davis House on Sixth Street and assisted in the construction of portions of Seward and Sixth Streets near their home.

-Davis helped to found the present day Holy Trinity Episcopal Cathedral and was an active member and secretary of the Cathedral from 1908 to 1912.
+Davis helped found the present-day Holy Trinity Episcopal Cathedral and was an active member of the congregation, serving as the Cathedral's secretary from 1908 to 1912.

-He served as city clerk and magistrate and for fifteen years was employed as a wharfinger of the Municipal Wharf until his illness and death on February 19, 1933.
+He also served the community as city clerk and magistrate.
+For fifteen years, he was employed as the wharfinger of the Municipal Wharf until his illness and death on February 19, 1933.